 Although the stylistic movement ended over 100 years ago, Art Nouveau designs are still being completed today and older designs still pervades many modern cityscapes.

 Antonio Gaudi’s structures in Barcelona and Hector Guimard’s Paris Metro entrances not only remain in daily use, but are major tourist attractions.

 Victor Horta is one of the many famous French architects and a key figure in Art Nouveau design.
 He’s known for the use of glazed tiles and sculptures on the facades of his buildings and most of his work can be found in the 7th arrondissement, Paris.

 Victor’s former home became the Horta Museum in 1969 and is one of the few notable examples of Art Nouveau houses open to the public.

-For more information on Art Nouveau Architecture, or for any decorating or design matters, please contact the team at Inspired Spaces https://www.inspiredspaces.com.au/contact/
+For more information on architectural styles, or for any decorating or design matters, please contact the team at Inspired Spaces http://www.inspiredspaces.com.au/contact/

 If you would like to read more on Architecture, take a look at our blog on Brutalist Architecture http://www.inspiredspaces.com.au/brutalist-architecture/